Docs › Installing Piwik

 Super User

-The super user is the user that you create when you install Piwik.
+The super user is the user that you create when you install Matomo.
 This user has the highest permissions.
 Choose your username and password:

-Do not lose this information; it is the only way for you to log in to Piwik for the first time.
-There is only one super user in each Piwik installation.
+Do not lose this information; it is the only way for you to log in to Matomo for the first time.
+There is only one super user in each Matomo installation.
 The super user can perform administrative tasks such as adding new websites to monitor, adding users, changing user permissions, and enabling and disabling plugins.

 By default the super user will be signed up for upgrade and security alerts, as well as for community updates.
 Uncheck these boxes if you do not want to receive these emails.